 The journey ahead

-As marketers, we need to learn how to strike that perfect balance between brand and direct communication in ABM.
+As marketers, we need to learn how to strike that perfect balance between brand and direct communication in account-based marketing.
 While we may have limited influence over organisational structures or who has control over the message and the medium, we can play a pivotal role in educating, refining and crafting our explanations regarding the balance of brand and personalised communications in the context of ABM.
 There’s still a long way to go though, and it is through these efforts that we can navigate the intricacies of ABM, creating meaningful connections and achieving our objectives, while staying true to the brand’s essence.